Subscribe now and don’t miss Tina's new seven episode web series and music videos.

 Millions recognize her face.
 And with a multi-platinum record in her past, even more know her voice.
 Yet the world is just beginning to know Tina Harris herself.

-Free to Love, her first U.S.-released album, years after her departure from the group best known for its smash 1998 single “Everything’s Gonna Be Alright.”
+Free to Love, her first U.S.-released album, comes years after her departure from Germany-based Sweetbox, best known for its smash 1998 single “Everything’s Gonna Be Alright.”
 The upbeat song fused Bach’s Overture No. 3 in D Major with a contemporary beat, an unforgettable hook and Tina’s spirited, flowing rap.

 Sweetbox, however, was more of a brand than a band.
 And while it brought her a degree of worldwide fame, she says, the project ultimately left her own artistic expression dictated by executives.
 Years after her formal separation, the typical music-industry entanglements — hastily signed contracts, little-noticed clauses and differing ambitions — left her hamstrung, unable for years to emerge as a solo artist.

 That is, up to now.

 Tina has teamed up with Memphis-based Archer Records and producer/collaborator Kerry Kernan (Darius Rucker, The BarKays, Calvin Richardson) to create Free to Love.
 She may be at the helm for the first time, but Tina quickly proves she is an artist who knows how to use the genre’s charms – its catchy hooks and danceable melodies – to craft songs about heartache, fear, hurt.
 About new beginnings and the hope of falling in love.